EGI-Federation/documentation/content/en/providers/cloud-compute/openstack/_index.md

 cloudkeeper core is run every 4 hours with a cron script.

 ## Upgrading the OpenStack Appliance

+## From 2018.05.07 or newer to 2021.03.12

+Configuration changes:

+- Removes BDII, service is no longer in use
+- A cloud-info-provider cron is added
+- Uses AMS for pushing accounting records.
+New configuration file for ssmsend is available

 ### From 2017.08.09 to 2018.05.07